Archduke Felix of Austria

-Archduke Felix of Austria, Prince Royal of Hungary and Bohemia (given names: Felix Friedrich August Maria vom Siege Franz Joseph Peter Karl Anton Robert Otto Pius Michael Benedikt Sebastian Ignatius Marcus d'Aviano; 31 May 1916 – 6 September 2011) was the last-surviving child of Charles I, the last Emperor of Austria, and a member of the House of Habsburg-Lorraine.
+Archduke Felix of Austria, Prince Royal of Hungary and Bohemia (given names: Felix Friedrich August Maria vom Siege Franz Joseph Peter Karl Anton Robert Otto Pius Michael Benedikt Sebastian Ignatius Marcus d'Aviano; 31 May 1916 – 6 September 2011) was the last-surviving child of the last Emperor of Austria, Charles I, and a member of the House of Habsburg-Lorraine.
 He was a younger brother of former Crown Prince Otto of Austria, who predeceased Felix by two months.

 Early life and exile

-Archduke Felix was born in the Schönbrunn Palace in Vienna the third son of the then heir presumptive to the throne of Austria-Hungary, the Archduke Charles and his wife Zita of Bourbon-Parma.
-He was christened at Schönbrunn on 8 June 1916 in the presence of his great-grand uncle Emperor Franz Joseph while his godfather was his great-uncle King Frederick Augustus III of Saxony, brother of his grandmother Princess Maria Josepha of Saxony.
-On 21 November 1916 the Emperor Franz Joseph died and Felix's father succeeded as the new Emperor of Austria and King of Hungary.
+Archduke Felix was born in the Schönbrunn Palace in Vienna, the third son of the heir presumptive to the throne of Austria-Hungary, the Archduke Charles and his wife Zita of Bourbon-Parma.
+He was christened at Schönbrunn on 8 June 1916 in the presence of his great-grand uncle Emperor Franz Joseph.
+His godfather was his great-uncle King Frederick Augustus III of Saxony, brother of his grandmother Princess Maria Josepha of Saxony.
+On 21 November 1916 Emperor Franz Joseph died and Felix's father succeeded as Emperor of Austria and King of Hungary.

 Archduke Felix was less than three years old when Austria-Hungary collapsed following its defeat in the First World War.
-As a result, republics were declared in the now-separate countries Austria and Hungary which led to exile of the Imperial Family.
-Originally exiled in Switzerland, the Imperial Family were taken to Portuguese island of Madeira in 1921 after Archduke Felix's father's failed attempts to claim the throne in the Kingdom of Hungary from the regent Miklós Horthy.
+Republics were declared in the now-separate countries Austria and Hungary, which led to exile of the imperial family.
+Originally exiled at Wartegg Castle in Switzerland, the imperial family was taken to Portuguese island of Madeira in 1921 after Archduke Felix's father's failed attempts to claim the throne in the Kingdom of Hungary from the regent Miklós Horthy.
 Colonel John Orlando Summerhayes served as his protector and escort to Switzerland during Archduke Felix's exile.
 On 1 April 1922 his father Emperor Charles died in Madeira.

 In the autumn of 1937, Archduke Felix was permitted to return to Austria, entering the Theresian Military Academy in Wiener Neustadt.
 He became the first Habsburg since the abolition of the monarchy to pursue a career as an officer in the Austrian Army.
-With the Anschluss approaching Archduke Felix, his sister Archduchess Adelheid and Archduke Eugen fled Austria crossing the border to Czechoslovakia.
+With the Anschluss approaching, Archduke Felix, his sister Archduchess Adelheid, and Archduke Eugen fled Austria, crossing the border to Czechoslovakia.

 During the Second World War while in the United States, Felix and his brother Carl Ludwig volunteered to serve in the 101st Infantry Battalion, known as the "Free Austria Battalion".
-However, the battalion was disbanded when a number of exiled Jewish volunteers who made up the majority of the force ultimately declined to confirm their enlistment.
+However, the battalion was disbanded when a number of the exiled Jewish volunteers who made up the majority of the force ultimately declined to confirm their enlistment.